 A lot of people say writer's block doesn't exist, but come on -- there isn't really another way to describe the feeling.

 You know what I'm talking about; that feeling that you've run out of ideas or don't know how to express your idea in a new way.

 Every content writer eventually reaches this point in their careers (maybe even regularly) and frankly, it sucks.

 Although in theory the potential for new blog content unlimited, after writing about the same industry, niche, or keyword for long periods of time, it's easy to feel like you've covered everything.

+Now, even with these tips in hand, sometimes creativity just evades you.
 While this can be the worst itch that you can't scratch at that time, it does pass -- and with the seven tools in this article, it'll pass even quicker.

 Although each of these tools are similar in concept, they all provide different voices and alternatives to get your creative juices flowing again and help you generate more blog topics right away.

 It should come as no surprise that HubSpot has one of the most well-known blog topic generators out there.
 Coming from one of the pioneers in the blog-osphere, this generator is as user-friednly as they come.

 Simply type in three keywords (nouns) and "give me blog topics!".

 On the next page, you'll be presented with five titles that incorporate the keywords you listed.
 (One for each day of the work week.)